Lance Reddick: Career

 Reddick was cast as Cedric Daniels in the HBO series The Wire, having also auditioned for the roles of Bubbles and Bunk Moreland.
 He joined ABC's series Lost in 2008, where he played Matthew Abaddon, an employee of Charles Widmore, in multiple episodes.
 He was the third of five actors from the HBO series Oz to star in the drama.
-Producers Damon Lindelof and Carlton Cuse considered Reddick for the role of Mr. Eko, but he was busy filming The Wire.
+Producers Damon Lindelof and Carlton Cuse considered Reddick for the role of Mr. Eko, but he was busy filming The Wire, resulting in the part going to Oz co-star Adewale Akinnuoye-Agbaje.

 Reddick released his debut album Contemplations & Remembrances in 2007, and in early 2008, he was cast in a key role in the pilot of Fringe, in which his fellow Oz actor Kirk Acevedo also had a regular role.
 Reddick played Phillip Broyles, the head of an FBI department investigating paranormal activities.
 Reddick described this character as "a real hard-ass, but he's also one of the good guys."
 Like Lost, Fringe was co-created and produced by J. J. Abrams.
 There was some doubt about whether Reddick could appear in both Lost and Fringe in the 2008–2009 television season.
 However, Abrams stated that, even though Reddick was a series regular on Fringe, he would do episodes of Lost whenever required.
 Reddick appeared in the 2013 thriller White House Down.
 He starred in the YouTube web series DR0NE, where he was also credited as a co-producer.